 If you don’t work a typical nine to five, tax season can get complicated.
-Whether your self employed or just running an Etsy shop on the side, it’s difficult to know what needs to be reported on your taxes and what you can safely omit without fear of being dishonest.
+Whether you’re self employed or just running an Etsy shop on the side, it’s difficult to know what needs to be reported on your taxes and what you can safely omit without fear of being dishonest.
 In this article, we’ll go over the finer definitions of one of these unclear tax terms: miscellaneous income.

 Miscellaneous Income Definition: